8:00am - 17:00PM

 A mobile safari ticks all the boxes for the ultimate adventure holiday.
 Small camps in the remote areas provide the best wilderness experiences.
 On a mobile safari, you move with your camp and staff to pristine locations.

-Whilst you are in Chobe, you can choose to cross into Zimbabwe or Zambia to see the Victoria Falls.
+Whilst you are in Chobe, you can choose to cross into Zimbabwe or Zambia to see the Chobe National Park.
 This is good as you can combine Vic Falls with your Chobe Safari Trip because it will be nearby.

 Chobe National Park has some of the best lodges and camps in the country and we recommend you stay at some of the few listed below.